-It’s estimated that 1.6 million Americans have Type 1 diabetes.
-However, about 90% to 95% of the 34 million Americans who have diabetes have Type 2 diabetes.
+It’s estimated that 1.6 million Americans have type 1 diabetes.
+However, about 90 to 95 percent of the 34 million Americans who have diabetes have type 2 diabetes.

 So, how do you get diabetes and how can you manage the disease?
 To start answering these questions, it helps to understand the differences between these two most common types of diabetes.